 What Are Intangible Assets?

-Today, intangible assets drive 85% of enterprise value for companies in the S&P 500
+Today, intangible assets drive 90% of company value for companies in the S&P 500

 Today, intangible assets such as data, brands, content, code, trade secrets and industrial know-how, internet assets, design rights, regulatory approvals and standards compliance and plant variety rights are the primary drivers of competitive edge and company financial performance.